 Application : Departure

-Explanation on : application of the practice
+Explanation on application of the practice :

-Explanation for : departure As the Company does not have a large number of shareholders or conduct general meetings in remote locations or more than one venue, there has been no usage of technology to facilitate voting in absentia or remote shareholders' participation in its general meetings.
+Explanation for departure : As the Company does not have a large number of shareholders or conduct general meetings in remote locations or more than one venue, there has been no usage of technology to facilitate voting in absentia or remote shareholders' participation in its general meetings.
 The Company adopted voting by poll in its 18 th AGM held on 25 August 2022 for all resolutions proposed where shareholders and proxy holders cast votes by way of voting slips.
 Nil.

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged pelow.
+Large companies are red to complete the column red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :